 - clear double-sided tape

+- Sterilize the jars.
 Wash the jars and lids in soapy water and rinse well.
-To dry, lay the jars and lids on a baking tray (sheet) and sterilise them in the oven at 120°C (250° F / gas mark 1/2) for 15 minutes.
+To dry, lay the jars and lids on a baking tray (sheet) and sterilize them in the oven at 120°C (250° F / gas mark 1/2) for 15 minutes.

+- Bake the cakes.
 Fill each jar 2/3 with batter and be careful not to spill batter on the rim or outside of a glass.
 Bake according to the baking times listed above.
-The cakes are done once a cake tester or skewer inserted in the middle of a cake comes out clean, and the cake centre no longer looks runny.
+The cakes are done once a cake tester or skewer inserted in the middle of a cake comes out clean, and the cake center no longer looks runny.
 If you want to check if the cakes have reached 160°C (320°F), insert a cooking thermometer to check the temperature.

 Always wear kitchen gloves when handling the hot jars.
 Your kids can help you preparing the batter but handling the hot jars is an adults-only task.